telqor/umu-dolphin-service/README.md

 # UMU Dolphin Service

-This service/script makes it possible to run games and other Windows executables via umu, by using the right click context menu in KDE Plasma 6's Dolphin file browser.
+This service/script makes it possible to run games and other Windows executables via umu and GE-Proton, by using the right click context menu in KDE Plasma 6's Dolphin file browser.

 In addition, it can create a shortcut which can be moved (to the desktop for example) or renamed at will, to make subsequent launches easier.